 Trauma-focused cognitive behavioural therapy (TF-CBT)

-A Cochrane review in 2010 suggested that early psychological interventions following traumatic events are effective.
-In particular, individual TF-CBT was more effective than waiting list intervention and supportive counselling.
 TF-CBT usually involves exposure treatment and/or direct challenge of those negative and often unhelpful trauma-related thoughts.
 The World Health Organization (WHO) recommends that CBT with a trauma focus should be considered in adults with acute traumatic stress symptoms that are causing significant impairment in daily functioning.
 It can also be helpful when used in a community setting.

 Eye movement desensitisation and reprocessing (EMDR)

 This therapy is based on the idea that unprocessed memories are the cause of negative thoughts and feelings.
 It is an integrative psychotherapy approach with a set of standardised protocols, principles and procedures.
-One technique uses eye movements to help the brain process traumatic events, although this is but one part of the entire therapy.
+One technique uses eye movements to help the brain process traumatic events, although this is only one part of the entire therapy.
 The goal of EMDR is to reduce distress in the shortest period of time.
 It should only be conducted by an appropriately trained therapist.
 The WHO felt there was still insufficient evidence to make a specific recommendation on its use in acute traumatic stress in the first month after a potentially traumatic event in adults or children and adolescents.

 The WHO produced guidelines in 2013 in which they specifically stated that benzodiazepines should not be offered to adults to reduce acute traumatic stress symptoms in the first month after a potentially traumatic event.
-They also suggested that appropriate advice on relaxation techniques and sleep hygiene should be given to those with insomnia and hypnotics should not be offered.
+They also suggested that appropriate advice on relaxation techniques and sleep hygiene should be given to those with insomnia and that hypnotics should not be offered.

 The British National Formulary states that benzodiazepines are indicated for the short-term relief of severe anxiety only.
 They should be used in the lowest possible dose for the shortest period of time.
 In general, their use should be avoided given the risks of tolerance and dependence.

-Most people will suffer from short-lived symptoms which will abate within a few days and will not go on longer than a month.
+Most people affected will experience short-lived symptoms which will abate within a few days and will not go on longer than a month.